kantmn/LUA_AstronaX/README.md

 AstronaX is a World of Warcraft Addon for Version 3.3.5a aka Wrath of the Lichking.
 This is the current development Repository.

-<a href="https://mega.nz/file/qR80wKRb#bIRfyEfvO6Kogk8xtayl90PV5lA2z-6MMG5DQ3WJ57o">Download the latest Version here</a>, older versions can be <a href="https://mega.nz/#F!CMMAXICB!uQ_Ma9DWCaXFfk9WzWZILA">downloaded on MEGA</a>
+<a href="https://mega.nz/#F!CMMAXICB!uQ_Ma9DWCaXFfk9WzWZILA">Download the latest Version here</a>, older versions can also available.

 Here are some of the features AstronaX currently contains Auto Track Character Stats + Class + Emblems + Gold + Honor + RaidIDs + TalentSpecs")